Minority shareholder buy out

-It was important to enshrine into the corporate documentation that in the event of a sale, the minorities received the same consideration as the majority shareholders.
+It was important to enshrine into the corporate documentation that in the event of a sale, any minority shareholder will receive the same consideration as any majority shareholder.

-Our client was aware that the articles of association included drag along rights that could force her to sell her shares at the same price as the other shareholders.
-However, she was also keen to ensure that her rights were protected as fully as possible in the sale documentation (including the share purchase agreement).
-In addition, our client wanted to ensure that the transaction was structured in the most tax efficient way possible from her perspective.
+Our client was aware that the articles of association included drag along rights.
+These could force her to sell her shares at the same price as every other shareholder.
+She was also keen to ensure that the sale documentation (including the share purchase agreement) fully protected her rights.
+In addition, our client wanted to structured the transaction in the most tax efficient way possible for her.

 The position regarding the earn out consideration qualifying for entrepreneurs’ relief was more complicated, particularly given the one year holding requirement.
-We therefore negotiated with the buyer than the consideration should be structured in such a way as to enable our client to benefit from entrepreneurs’ relief in respect of the earn out consideration as well as the initial consideration.
+We therefore negotiated with the buyer to structure the consideration in such a way as to enable our client to benefit from entrepreneurs’ relief in respect of the earn-out consideration as well as the initial consideration.

-We reviewed the warranties and disclosure letter with our client to ensure that she was comfortable with the warranties that were being given and the disclosures that had been made.
+We reviewed the warranties and disclosure letter with our client.
+This ensured her familiarity and acceptance of the warranties given and the disclosures made.

 We also advised our client on restrictive covenants which the buyer required in the share purchase agreement.
 Our client was due to be retiring and had no intention of setting up a competing business.
-Therefore, we decided that negotiation of the restrictions, whilst they were prohibitive, was not problematic in this case and therefore time should not be spent negotiating the length and width of the restrictions.
-We explained that in different situations the restrictions can be important.
+Therefore, although the restrictions were prohibitive in this case, this would not be a problem for our client.
+Hence we did not spend time negotiating the specifics of the restrictions.
+In different circumstances, however, the restrictions can be important.

 Catherine is an extremely experienced solicitor, having been qualified since 2000, and deals with all types of corporate and commercial matters and advice and also tax law.